15 of the Most Parkinson’s-Friendly Gifts You Can Buy!

 Due to rigid muscles, many patients with Parkinson’s have trouble turning in bed, affecting their quality of sleep and overall health.

-But these satin sheets can make it easy to get comfortable at night, relieve muscle pain, and reduce sleep disturbance.
+But satin sheets can make it easy to get comfortable at night, relieve muscle pain, reduce sleep disturbance, and make it easier to turn over in bed.

 Children aren’t the only ones who benefit from painting and drawing.
 Art therapy is great for improving motor coordination, self-esteem, and cognitive function.